deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18775/index.md

 ![](charts/charts_22_17.png "🔼 Figure 5: The performance of watermarking methods under (a) Stochastic regeneration, (b) Global editing, and (c) Local editing.
 Additional results are available in Figure 16.")

-> 🔼 The chart displays the performance of eleven watermarking methods across various difficulty levels for stochastic image regeneration, global image editing, and local image editing.
+> 🔼 The chart displays the performance of eleven watermarking methods against three types of image editing: stochastic regeneration, global editing, and local editing, showing TPR@0.1%FPR, TPR@1%FPR, bit accuracy, and AUROC.
 > <details>
 > <summary>read the caption</summary>
 > Figure 5: The performance of watermarking methods under (a) Stochastic regeneration, (b) Global editing, and (c) Local editing.
 Additional results are available in Figure 16.